tasesmuemils/100DaysOfCode/README.md

 # day 18 19.11.2017
 Finished chapter 2.
 Basic JavaScript instructions.
 Created my first JS script, wuhuuu.
 I misspelled "length" and I thought, this cant brake me, so, I found that "bug".
 Also, I didnt download offered scripts for the book and I created my own CSS styling.
 Nothing much, but still using my HTML/CSS skills which I learned from previous book.

+# day 19 20.11.2017
+Started chapter 3.
+Functions, methods and objects.
+Getting around functions (something similar with Python).
+I understand standart functions, but I hope that book will go deeper on anonymous functions and function expressions.
+Also, I got email, that I am accepted to the Chingu's Winter Voyage session.
+Cant wait to start! :)